kapouer/express-dom/README.md

 Three phases are available to render a web page:

-- offline: no resources are loaded, optional
+- source: the static file is returned by the server
-- online: resources are loaded on the live page
+- offline: all resources are blocked (even inline scripts), skipped unless `settings.offline.enabled = true`.
-- none: the static file is returned by the server
+- online: resources are loaded on the page

 Requests phases goes like this: